 Types of depression

 Different types of depression often have slightly different symptoms.
-The five main types of depression are:
+The main types of depression include:

 Major depression requires immediate professional help – it is a serious medical condition.